HEALING IS HOLISTIC

 - Josh Morris

-Recent studies in neuroscience indicate that our memory and neuropathways (thought processes) that we live out of are palatable and changeable.
+Recent studies in neuroscience indicate that our memory and neural pathways (thought processes) that we live out of are palatable and changeable.
 They change and grow based on repetition, movement and experience.
 In essence, what we focus on is what grows.

-Free to Be uses integrative processes of faith, neuroscience, and counseling to practice the presence of God and invite the Holy Spirit to unify, redeem and move in the heart.
-Combining prayer and the word of God, experiential techniques and movement, individual reflection and community processing to renew the mind, body and spirit and equip you to become the person God made and created you to be.
+Free to Be uses integrative processes of faith and neuroscientific and psychological principles to practice the presence of God and invite the Holy Spirit to unify, redeem and move in the heart.
+Combining prayer and the word of God, experiential techniques, movement, individual reflection, and community processing to renew the mind, body and spirit.